What can be sampled locally?: Models and Preliminaries

+where $\sigma|_{S_c}$ represents the restriction of $\sigma$ on $S_c$.
+And the Gibbs distribution $\mu$ over all configurations in $\Omega=[q]^V$ is defined in the same way proportional to the weights.
+In particular, when $f_c$'s are Boolean-valued functions, the Gibbs distribution $\mu$ is the uniform distribution over CSP solutions.

-A constraint $c=(f_c,S_c)$ is said to be \concept{local} with respect to network $G$ if the diameter of the scope $S_c$ in network $G$ is bounded by a constant. \ifabs{Local CSPs are more expressive.
-The MRFs are special classes of weighted local CSPs, defined by unary and binary symmetric local constraints.}{Local CSPs are expressive, for example: \begin{itemize} \item \textbf{Dominating sets:} They can be expressed by having a ``cover'' constraint on each inclusive neighborhood $\Gamma^+(v)$ which constrains that at least one vertex from $\Gamma^+(v)$ is chosen. \item \textbf{Maximal independent sets (MISs):} An MIS is a dominating independent set. \end{itemize}
+A constraint $c=(f_c,S_c)$ is said to be \concept{local} with respect to network $G$ if the diameter of the scope $S_c$ in network $G$ is bounded by a constant.
+Local CSPs are expressive, for example: \begin{itemize} \item \textbf{Dominating sets:} They can be expressed by having a ``cover'' constraint on each inclusive neighborhood $\Gamma^+(v)$ which constrains that at least one vertex from $\Gamma^+(v)$ is chosen. \item \textbf{Maximal independent sets (MISs):} An MIS is a dominating independent set. \end{itemize}

-Clearly, the MRF is a special class of weighted local CSPs, defined by unary and binary symmetric local constraints with respect to $G$. }
+Clearly, the MRF is a special class of weighted local CSPs, defined by unary and binary symmetric local constraints with respect to $G$.